fbpx

 Wash Your Clothes In Cold Water

-Up to 90% of the energy used by a washing machine goes toward heating water.
+Up to 90% of the energy a washing machine uses goes toward heating water.
 Skip the heating and use the cold water setting.
-This way, you reduce carbon dioxide emission and also keep your clothes in top condition longer, as hot water can make your colorful clothes less vibrant.
+This way, you reduce carbon dioxide emissions and also keep your clothes in top condition longer, as hot water can make your colorful clothes less vibrant.

 Unless you’re dealing with stubborn stains, there isn’t a point in running your washing machine on the hot water setting.
 If you feel the cold water setting doesn’t do a proper job, you can try the warm setting.